-Throughout the course of study, students will use an inquiry-based approach to develop an understanding of ecology, anatomy, physiology and genetics.
-These concepts will then be applied in a variety of contexts including plants and animals.
+Throughout the course of study, students will use an inquiry-based approach to develop an understanding of ecology, plant and animal anatomy and physiology, genetics and evolution.
+These concepts will then be applied in a variety of contexts including in plant and animal systems.